TravorLZH/TravorOS/BUILDING.md

 ## Linux

-In Linux or Windows WSL, execute `linuxenv.sh` in the project directory.
-Then type `make` to build.
+In Linux or Windows WSL, modify `config.mk` in the project directory then type `make` to build.

 ## Cygwin with a [Cross Compiler][crosscompiler]